ideesculture/WP-CollectiveAccess/README.md

 CollectiveAccess is a registered trademark by Whirl-i-Gig in the USA.
 It has been brought by a collaboration between and partner institutions in North America and Europe with projects in 5 continents.

+### Where to find last version of WP-CollectiveAccess version ?

+This github repository stays the main place to look at : https://github.com/ideesculture/WP-CollectiveAccess

+I've asked for an entry inside WordPress plugin listing, when granted it will be at : http://wordpress.org/plugins/wp-collectiveaccess/

+It may take a while as Wordpress has 134 plugins (sic) to validate before this one.

 ## Installation

 ### Installing WP-CollectiveAccess